-Remember, here’s what we’re building: A Flask app that calculates word-frequency pairs based on the text from a given URL.
-This is a full-stack tutorial.
+Remember: Here’s what we’re building – A Flask app that calculates word-frequency pairs based on the text from a given URL.

-- Part One: Setup a local development environment and then deploy both a staging environment and a production environment on Heroku.
+- Part One: Set up a local development environment and then deploy both a staging and a production environment on Heroku.

-- Part Three: Add in the back-end logic to scrape and then process the counting of words from a webpage using the requests, BeautifulSoup, and Natural Language Toolkit (NLTK) libraries.
+- Part Three: Add in the back-end logic to scrape and then process the word counts from a webpage using the requests, BeautifulSoup, and Natural Language Toolkit (NLTK) libraries.

 - Part Four: Implement a Redis task queue to handle the text processing.

-- Part Five: Setup Angular on the front-end to continuously poll the back-end to see if the request is done.
+- Part Five: Set up Angular on the front-end to continuously poll the back-end to see if the request is done processing.

-- Part Six: Push to the staging server on Heroku – setting up Redis, detailing how to run two processes (web and worker) on a single Dyno.
+- Part Six: Push to the staging server on Heroku – setting up Redis and detailing how to run two processes (web and worker) on a single Dyno.

 - Part Seven: Update the front-end to make it more user-friendly.

 - Part Eight: Add the D3 library into the mix to graph a frequency distribution and histogram.

 Need the code?
 Grab it from the repo.

 Tools used in this part:

 - Psycopg2 (2.6.1) – a Python adapter for Postgres

 - Flask-SQLAlchemy (2.1) – Flask extension that provides SQLAlchemy support